UPMC Susquehanna: Advanced Treatment for Colon Cancer in PA

 Common treatment for colon cancer includes:

-UPMC Susquehanna has a team of gastroenterologists, a colorectal surgeon, and oncologists who are committed to providing you with the most advanced colon cancer treatment in northcentral PA.
+UPMC Susquehanna has a team of gastroenterologists, a colorectal surgeon, a surgical oncologist, and oncologists who are committed to providing you with the most advanced colon cancer treatment in northcentral PA.

 Colon Cancer Signs